buehler/dotnet-operator-sdk/docs/docs/webhooks.md

 The implementation of a webhook is fairly simple:
 - Create a class somewhere in your project.
-- Implement the `IValidationWebhook{TEntity}` interface.
+- Implement the @"KubeOps.Operator.Webhooks.IValidationWebhook`1" interface.
-- Define the `Operations` (from the interface) that the validator is interested in.
+- Define the @"KubeOps.Operator.Webhooks.IValidationWebhook.Operations"
+  (from the interface) that the validator is interested in.
 - Overwrite the corresponding methods.
-- Register it in the `IOperatorBuilder` with `AddValidationWebhook`.
+- Register it in the @"KubeOps.Operator.Builder.IOperatorBuilder"
+  with @"KubeOps.Operator.Builder.IOperatorBuilder.AddValidationWebhook``1".

 > [!WARNING]
 > The interface contains default implementations for _ALL_ methods.